Can Exercise Decrease the Chance of Alzheimer’s Disease?

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.

 Alzheimer’s disease is one of the most devastating diseases a person can experience, and at the same time, the least understood.
-While great advances have been made in the treatment and diagnosis of the disease, there are still many things about its causes and progression that we do not understand.
+While researchers have made great advances in its treatment and diagnosis, there are still many things about its causes and progression that we do not understand.

 Recent studies have discovered a possible link between consistent exercise and the disease.
 Is it possible that staying active could reduce an individual’s chance of developing Alzheimer’s?